Diabetic Foot Care

 There are two particular issues that are commonly associated with diabetes which work together to create a dangerous threat to foot health.
 The first of these is peripheral arterial disease (PAD).
 Individuals with diabetes often have poor circulation, which is an especially big problem for feet, given that they are already the body’s furthest points from the heart.
 Impaired blood flow makes it difficult for feet to receive the nourishment they need.

 The other common issue is diabetic neuropathy.
 This concerning condition results in damaged nerves that lose their ability to transmit messages to the central nervous system (spine and brain).
 The inherent danger of neuropathy is that an injury can be sustained without the individual being aware of it.
 Left untreated, minor issues can then snowball into serious medical problems.

 Diabetic neuropathy and peripheral arterial disease form a very dangerous one-two punch that can result in issues like Charcot foot or even gangrene (tissue death).
 Charcot foot frequently results in severe deformity, and cases of gangrene are irreversible and often require amputation to prevent the spread of dangerous infection.

 In order to lessen the risk of a serious medical emergency, you need to take measures to both protect the feet and detect issues at their earliest stages.
 An effective foot care plan includes:

-The office of G. Jason Wilks, DPM is here to provide assistance with any facet of foot care you or your loved one requires.
+Our office is here to provide assistance with any facet of foot care you or your loved one requires.
 We can help you create a plan to keep you safe, and also offer effective prevention and treatment options.
 Contact us today for more information by calling (541) 673-0742 or schedule an appointment with our Roseburg, OR office online.